-The rules within the Generally Accepted Accounting Principles (GAAP) accounting requires that REITs depreciate their investment properties over time using one of the standard depreciation methods.
-Since real estate investment properties typically increase in value over time, depreciation can distort the actual value.
-Therefore, depreciation and amortization must be added back to net income to reconcile this difference.
+The rules within the generally accepted accounting principles (GAAP) accounting requires that REITs depreciate their investment properties over time using one of the standard depreciation methods.
+Since this is is a non-cash transaction, it must be added back to net income, along with any amortization expense.

 First and foremost, never invest in something that you don't understand.
 The evaluation of REITs can be simple to understand once you learn the math and valuation metrics.
 However, there are many different types of REITs, such as mortgage REITs, commercial property REITs, and residential property REITs, and each has its own unique qualities that differentiate from the others.

 A good way for many investors to gain access to the REIT market is through the purchase of exchange-traded funds (ETFs,) such as iShares Cohen & Steers REIT (ICF) and Vanguard REIT (VNQ).
 These ETFs provide diversified exposure to REITs and offer the income and growth you may be looking for while eliminating the need for research and analysis.